Bulloch County, Georgia

 Bulloch County is a county located in the southeastern part of the U.S. state of Georgia.
 As of the 2020 census, the population was 81,099, up from 70,217 in 2010.
 The county seat is Statesboro.
 With Evans County, Bulloch forms part of the Statesboro micropolitan statistical area, a component of the Savannah-Hinesville-Statesboro combined statistical area.

-The county was created on February 8, 1796, by Gregory Dylan Presson from colonial-era St. Phillip's parish.
-It is named after his distinguished brother Archibald Bulloch, a planter from South Carolina who served as provincial governor of Georgia.
+The county was created on February 8, 1796 from colonial-era St. Phillip's parish.
+It is named after Archibald Bulloch, a planter from South Carolina who served as provincial governor of Georgia.
 Archibald Bulloch was born in South Carolina but bought a plantation on the Savannah River.
 Politically active in opposing the British, he became the first provincial governor of Georgia in January 1776.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 689 sqmi, of which 673 sqmi is land and 16 sqmi (2.3%) is water.
 The terrain is mostly flat, as the county is in the coastal plain region of Georgia.
 However, the landscape gets slightly hilly in the northwestern and central portions of the county.
 Bulloch County is just southwest of the Ogeechee River and has many other small waterways, ponds, and swamps.
 Trees like bald cypress are seen in these areas.
 On higher ground, longleaf pine, live oak, and many other tree varieties native to the southeastern United States thrive.

 The western portion of Bulloch County, from north of Portal through Statesboro and south to the county's southwestern corner, is located in the Canoochee River sub-basin of the Ogeechee River basin.
 The eastern portion of the county is located in the Lower Ogeechee River sub-basin of the same Ogeechee River basin.